WRansohoff/MotoMate/firmware/v1_testsuite/doc/README.md

 https://github.com/jnikula/hawkmoth

+You'll probably need to set the LD\_LIBRARY\_PATH environment variable before running Sphinx:

+`export LD_LIBRARY_PATH=$(llvm-config --libdir)`

-Depending on how you install it, you might need to add its location (e.g. `/usr/local/lib/python3.x/dist-packages`) to your $PYTHONPATH environment variable.
+Also, depending on how you install it, you might need to add its location (e.g. `/usr/local/lib/python3.x/dist-packages`) to your $PYTHONPATH environment variable.

 # Generating the Documentation